The military recruiter serves one purpose, sell the military to you.

 These folks are all cut from the same cloth.
 SALES.

-Military recruiting is an important part of the military process.
+The military recruiter has an important role in the military process.
 The military needs recruiters to act as a first line of defense against the unwanted and unworthy.

-When asking questions it is very important to be specific and if the recruiter seems to deflect the question, change the subject or tell you that they will get back to you about it, make sure you pursue the answer.
+Ask questions and it is very important to be specific.
+If the recruiter deflects the question, changes the subject or tells you that they will get back to you about it, make sure you pursue them about the answer.

 A recruiter is your best buddy and once you sign that paperwork, to join the military, they will follow up with you until you sign the Contract.